ThomasOliver545/development-base-concepts/resolvers/resolvers.concept.md

 # Concept of Resolvers

 Resolvers are primarly used to handle logic that should be executed before navigating to a route.
-Resovlers can be used in Frameworks like Angular.
+Resolvers can be used in Frameworks like Angular.
 They are mostly used for pre-fetching Data from a backend before accessing a route.

 ## Advantages